WHEARobotics/FRC2023/DEVELOPERS_START_HERE.md

 Sharkbots uses Python for programming.
 Because Python has a very large community and because it's very easy to add new libraries to a python environment, it's very easy for developers to end up with a lot of complex dependencies that end up causing trouble on the actual RoboRio or outboard processor.
 To (help) fight that, please use the **conda** package manager to create a "virtual environment."
 Everyone will share the same libraries and be able to to recreate the virtual environment quickly.

-**NOTE**: At the moment, Larry has had difficulty installing the Python wpilib into Window's implementation of Linux (Windows Subsystem for Linux).
-Until that's figured out, if you're using a Windows machine, use the **Command prompt** or **Windows Powershell** terminals to work.
+**NOTE**: If you want to develop in a Linux environment under Windows (using the Windows Subsystem for Linux aka WSL), you may.
+However, you **must** use Ubuntu 22 to do so.
+Ubuntu 18 requires a lot of upgrades to work with wpilib.
+If you're using a Windows machine and don't want to use Linux, use the **Command prompt** or **Windows Powershell** terminals to work.

 ## Clone this repo